juanpdoss/juanpdoss/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Juan Pablo and I'm currently studying programming, i will love to have feedback on my projects, for now using c# and .net framework to develop Windows-Desktop apps.
+My name is Juan Pablo and I'm currently studying programming, I will love to have feedback on my projects, for now using c# and .net framework to develop Windows-Desktop apps.
 Im kinda new in the Web-world but I already worked with php (slim4 framework) and the JavaScript-css-html combo.